25 OCT Make a Difference Day

-If you are interested in sponsoring an event or you would like to schedule an event, contact the Sardis Lake Field Office at 662-563-4531.
+For more information about the above events, or if you are interested in sponsoring/scheduling an event, contact the Sardis Lake Field Office at 662-563-4531.

 New Rules for Sardis Lake Archery Area